-ALLOCATION AMOUNT STATUTE OR RULE COMMENTS Salary Members - \$2,018 per month Presiding Officer - \$4,036 per month ORS 171.072 (1) (2) Per Diem \$142 per day ORS 171.072 (3) (9) Members will receive per diem for each day that the Legislative Assembly is in session.
-Changed on 10/1/16 from $\$140$ to $\$142$ Mileage \$0.535 per mile Members will receive one round trip mileage reimbursement for session.
-The number of miles is based on the mileage certification form.
-Out-of-State Travel Reimbursement for actual and necessary expenses ORS 171.072 (5) Subject to funds available in the member's session expense account.
-Session Expense Allowance \$40,502 Calculation: Legislative Assistant: \$3,627 per month x 6 mos.
-Personal Assistant: \$2,310 per month x 6 mos.
-Services & Supplies: \$4,880 House Rule 15.25 (1) House Rule 16.01 (2) May be used for: Personal staff Postage Subscriptions Stationery Office supplies Copying Communications with constituents Rental expenses incurred for a town hall meeting Establishment and maintenance of a district office Bills from state agencies Reasonable travel expenses incurred by members while on official legislative business (does not include in-district travel) Reasonable travel expenses incurred by member's personal staff while on official legislative business incurred by member's personal staff while on official legislative business authorized by the member fucuse house Balance of Session Expense Account at Adjournment Sine Die House Rule 15.25 (2) House Rule 16.01 (2) Any funds remaining in the Session account may be used during the interim as outlined above for Regular Session.
+ALLOCATION AMOUNT STATUTE OR RULE COMIMENTS Salary Members- \$2,038 per month Presiding Officer- \$4,076 per month ORS 171.072 (1) (2) Salaries will increase by 6.95% effective 2/1/2019 for PERS Swap from employer to employee in payroll Per Diem \$149 per day ORS 171.072 (3) (9) GSA.gov Per Diem Members will receive per diem for each day that the Legislative Assembly is in session Mileage \$0.545 per mile IRS.gov Standard Mileage Rate Members with receive one round trip mileage reimbursement for session.
+The numbers of miles is based on the mileage certification form.
+Session Expenses Allowance keimbursement for actual & necessary expenses \$60,888 lincludes: Legislative Assistant @ six months Salary Range 20 \$3.714 - \$4.727 UKS 1/1.0/2 (5) House Rules 16.01 (31) House Rules 15.25 (1) subject to funds available in the member's session expense account and preapproved by the Chief Clerk Salaries will increase by 6.95% effective 2/1/2019 for PERS Swap from employer to employee in payroll May be used for: Personal staff Postage Subscriptions Stationery Office supplies Session Legislative Assist @ six months Salary Range 17 \$2,806 - \$4,096 Services & Supplies: \$4,880 Communications with constituents Rental expenses incurred for a town hall meeting Establishment and maintenance of a district office Bills from state agencies Reasonable travel expenses incurred by members while on official legislative business (does not include in-district travel) Reasonable travel expenses incurred by member's personal staff while on official legislative business as authorized by the member And any other service or supply as authorized by the Speaker of the House New Member Start-up Allowance \$2,200 House Rules 16.01 (1)